RicardoDominguez/computational-arbitrage/README.md

 Code to reproduce the figures of the paper [Computational Arbitrage in AI Model Markets](http://arxiv.org/abs/2603.22404).

-The distilled models and distillation data can be found on  are on [HuggingFace](https://huggingface.co/collections/ricdomolm/computational-arbitrage).
+The distilled models and distillation data can be found on [HuggingFace](https://huggingface.co/collections/ricdomolm/computational-arbitrage).

 ```bibtex
 @article{olmedo2026arbitrage,